Skip to content

 The circuit consists of two resistors, one with a fixed value and the other with a variable value.
 The variable resistor is called the thermistor and it has a resistance that changes depending on the temperature.
 When the temperature changes, its resistance changes, which results in changing the voltage at the Analog pin A0.

-Elegoo Digital Temperature Sensor
+Digital Temperature Sensor Module

-Elegoo Digital Temperature Module.
-Source: Elegoo Inc.
+Elegoo Digital Temperature Sensor Pinout

 Its output signal A0 provides an analog voltage corresponding the temperature value.
 Its output signal at D0 switches high when the preset (adjustable by the blue trimmer) temperature is reached.

-Elegoo Digital Temperature Sensor pin Configuration
+Digital Temperature Sensor Module pin Configuration

 • Pin DO: Digital output